What is identity resolution and how are platforms adapting to privacy changes?

 Participating organizations can build, plan, activate and measure custom audience pools to either target or suppress customers across addressable media.

-Privacy compliance and data ownership
+Why privacy compliance and data ownership matters

 Marketers with customers in the European Union have had to comply with GDPR since May 2018.
 The CCPA, impacting all brands with customers residing in California, went into effect in January 2020, and empowers consumers to make a Subject Access Request to see all the data an organization has about them, which raises the stakes of identity resolution match accuracy.
 CCPA defines personal information as anything that can be associated or linked with an individual or household.